By-Laws

 4.3 Assistant Executive Director

-The Assistant Executive Director assists the Executive Director as needed and is responsible for banking relationships.
+The Assistant Executive Director assists the Executive Director as needed and is responsible for banking relationships.4.4 Non-voting members

-Non-voting members are appointed by the President following recommendations by the Board of Directors and include:
+Non-voting members are appointed by the President following recommendations by the Board of Directors and include:- Asset Manager oversees the investments of the Society

 4.5 Responsibilities of the elected members of the Board of Directors include the following:

-• Manage vendors/conduct periodic reviews/seek request for proposals as needed.
+- Manage vendors/conduct periodic reviews/seek requests for proposals as needed.

 Article 5: COMMITTEES